 Under the Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon) Regulations 2018, we are mandated to disclose our UK energy use and associated greenhouse gas (GHG) emissions.
-As a minimum, we are required to report the GHG emissions from fuel combustion, purchased energy and transport vehicles.
+As a minimum, we are required to report the GHG emissions from fuel combustion, purchased energy and transport vehicles, under Streamlined Energy and Carbon Reporting (SECR).
 Additionally, the use of an intensity ratio and an outline of implemented efficiency measures are required under the Streamlined Energy and Carbon Reporting (SECR) regulations.

-To ensure a high level of transparency is achieved, robust and recognised reporting methods have been implemented.
-The reporting methodology involves usage of the 2023 DEFRA (Department for Environment, Food and Rural Affairs) emissions factors to calculate and assess our UK operational emissions.
+To ensure a high level of transparency is achieved, robust and recognised reporting methods are implemented.
+The reporting methodology involves usage of the 2024 DEFRA (Department for Environment, Food and Rural Affairs) emissions factors to calculate and assess our UK operational emissions.

-The SECR reporting period covers JLA Acquisitions Topco Limited's UK operations from the 1 November 2022 to the 31 October 2023.
-Our calculations are for the following scopes:
+The SECR reporting period covers JLA Acquisitions Topco Limited's UK operations from the 1st November 2023 to the 31st October 2024 and our calculations are for the following scopes: